Tips for cleaning your window tracks

 Lastly, take a dry cloth and wipe the excess moisture away leaving a nice clean and shiny window sill.

 In order to keep your windows looking great all the time be sure to clean them regularly and don’t allow too much build up.
-For other tips on window maintenance as well as information on replacement windows contact the experts at Gulfside Windows, Doors and More.
+For other tips on window maintenance as well as information on replacement windows contact the experts at Gulfside Windows and Doors.